Project Dinos II: Redshift evolution of dark and luminous matter density profiles in strong-lensing elliptical galaxies across $0.1 < z < 0.9$: Lens sample and data

-We use the velocity dispersions \citep{sonnenfeld2013, sonnenfeld2015}, as well as the LOS measurements \citep{wells2024} of the SL2S systems, to incorporate into the hierarchical analysis (see Section \ref{sec:hierarchial}).
-The velocity dispersions for the SLACS systems are provided by \citet{shu2015}, and the LOS information by \citet{birrer2020}.
+\txr{We incorporate the velocity dispersion \citep{Mozumdar2025} and the LOS measurements \citep{wells2024} of the SL2S systems into the hierarchical analysis (see Section \ref{sec:hierarchial}).
+The velocity dispersions for the SLACS systems are provided by \citet{knabel2025}, and the LOS information by \citet{birrer2020}.
+All velocity dispersion measurements have been thoroughly analyzed, and have both their systematics and statistical uncertainties assessed \citep{knabel2025,Mozumdar2025}.}

 While the F475X filter provides high $S/N$ on the lensed arcs and hence tight constraints on the lensing parameters, on average it contains less of the lens galaxy's light compared to redder filters.
 Also, this filter is much bluer compared to the bands used to measure the velocity dispersions.
-Therefore, for the lens light profile used in the dynamical modelling, we use the lens galaxy's light profile fitted from the \ipr-band CFHT observations after tightly constraining the flux distribution on the lensed arcs using our lens models and source reconstructions based on the \textit{HST} imaging (see Section~\ref{cfht}).
+Therefore, for the lens light profile used in the dynamical modelling, we use the lens galaxy's light profile derived from the \ipr-band CFHT observations after tightly constraining the flux distribution on the lensed arcs using our lens models and source reconstructions based on the \textit{HST} imaging (see Section~\ref{cfht}).